medullan/mautic/README.md

 Follow the steps below to create a new release:

-  1. Create and checkout git tag:
+  1. Create git tag:

      ```
      # for example:
      git tag -a 1.0.0 -m "1.0.0"
-     git checkout 1.0.0
      ```

-  2. When explicitly upgrading to a new version of Mautic update version information in `app/AppKernel.php` and `app/version.txt` to match new tag.
+  2. When explicitly upgrading to a new version of Mautic update version information in `app/AppKernel.php` and `app/version.txt` to reflect the desired version.
 When applying a patch or implementing a new feature, these version files must not be updated.

   3. Exec into Mautic container and run release script: